Eethen/Fin-Doc-Thermometer/README.md

 Historical data from June 2017 to January 2003 are available in CSV files from US Securities and Exchange Commission website.
 The data are stored by day and come with fields, such as IP, date, time, CIK, accession and extension.
 While IP, date and time are self-evident, CIK is an unique ID to each filer, and accession along with extension can uniquely determine a specific document given a CIK.

 ### Motivation
-This system is intended to enable users, such as data analysts and quantitative analysts, to track the most visited companies in a real-time manner and to leverage historical information to help describe the visitors' activeness in general.
+This system is intended to enable users, such as data analysts and quantitative analysts, to track the most visited companies in a real-time manner and to leverage historical information to acquire an overview of visitors' activeness.